-The portal allows users to import fund/investment records into their ledgers through the preparation and upload of a CSV file.
+The portal allows users to import fund/investment records into their ledgers using a CSV file.

 What is a CSV file?

 A CSV file is a text file of "comma-separated values".
 It is a text file that works much like a spreadsheet and can be opened, edited, and saved using spreadsheet software like Microsoft Excel.
 The CSV file will have a row of column headers followed by rows of fund or investment records.
 Each row is a separate record.
 The column headers tell the portal what each of the fields in the rows below it contain.
 This is what a CSV file looks like in a text editor (left) and in Microsoft Excel (right):